Evolution worksheet for Year 6 science

 Some had sharper beaks for eating bugs, others strong, sturdy beaks for breaking into nuts, for example.

-It contains images of other birds and asks students to consider why they may have evolved the way they have.
+It contains images of other birds and asks pupils to consider why they may have evolved the way they have.
+These include:

 - Bald eagles